-Once upon a time, being left handed was a bit of a handicap.
-That may still be true in many arenas of life, but golf is now a haven of acceptance for a lefty.
+Once upon a time, being left-handed was a bit of a handicap.
+That may still be true in many areas of life, but golf is now a haven of acceptance for a lefty.
 Your local pro shop may not have a wide selection of clubs for you, but it’s not because manufacturers don’t offer them.
-We’ve selected for you the best driver for left handed golfer.
+We’ve selected for you the best driver for left-handed golfer.

 Callaway broke fresh ground some time ago in offering mirror-image clubs for the lefties out there.
 Incidentally, the Callaway Epic Flash Sub Zero wins this shootout as well, but not solely for being offered to the southpaws.
 No, this is a superior weapon, the Japanese katana of drivers.